Mountain Tours

 What level of fitness is required for a mountain tour in Iceland?

 The fitness level required for a mountain tour in Iceland depends on the specific tour and activities involved.
 Some tours are designed for beginners and require only moderate fitness and may be suitable for children, while others may be more strenuous and require advanced skills or experience.
-Check the requirements on individual tour pages for more information.
+Check the requirements on individual tours for more information.

 Are there any safety precautions I should be aware of for mountain tours?